ToshioCP/Gtk4-tutorial/src/sec25.src.md

 3. The parser reads the program and generates tree-structured data.
 4. The interpriter reads the data and executes it step by step.
 And it draws shapes on a surface.
-The surface is different from the surface of the GtkDrawingArea widget.
+The surface isn't the one in the GtkDrawingArea widget.
 5. The widget is added to the queue.
-It will be redrawn with the drawing function.
-The function just copies the surface, which is drawn by the interpreter, into the surface of the GtkDrawingArea.
+It will be redrawn with the drawing function, which just copies the surface into the one in the GtkDrawingArea.

 ![Parser, interpreter and drawing function](../image/turtle.png)